 Fry the onion rings in the same pan until slightly browned.

-If you are making all 4 Flammkuchen but baking only one at a time, don't add the topping to all of them at once.
+If you are making all 4 (or 8 small) Flammkuchen but baking only one, two (or a few) at a time, don't add the topping to all of them at once.
 One by one works better as the topping doesn't melt into the dough that way.

 Evenly and generously spread the cream mixture onto the dough (you want a really thick coating in order for the finished product not to be too dry), leave a small border around the edge (this will turn golden-brown and crispy).